ram071985/ToDoAppRachel/README.md

 **Summary**

 This is my fifth project, created entirely with vanilla Javascript, HTML and CSS.
+Creating this To-Do List application has helped me develop a better understanding of both loops and arrays in JS.
+This was also the first application where I implemented local storage, which prevents the user's input items (their to-do list) from disappearing when they refresh the page.

 **Author**